How To Make Soft And Fluffy Portuguese Sweet Rolls

 - Gradually add cooled butter and one cup of flour at a time

 - Mix well until dough is smooth and elastic.

-- Place the dough in a warmed greased bowl and set in a warm spot to allow to rise.
+- Place the dough in a warmed greased bowl and cover it with a tea towel and set in a warm spot to allow to rise.

 - Let dough rise until it is doubled in size